mattyv/ilp_for/tools/clang-tidy/README.md

 file.cpp:42:5: note: Architecture-specific fix for skylake: use ILP_FOR with N=8
 ```

-Run with `--fix` to apply the suggested change automatically.
+Run with `--fix` to apply the change automatically.

 ## Configuration

-Options can be set via `.clang-tidy` or command line:
+You can tweak these options via `.clang-tidy` or command line:

 - `TargetCPU`: CPU profile for N values (default: `skylake`, also: `apple_m1`)
 - `PreferPortableFix`: Use portable fix by default (default: `true`)